 - Ensure suppliers and shippers are up-to-date with the new shipping regulations

-- Address current dependencies on shipping routes that have relied on passenger aircrafts and determine alternative shipping procedures.
+- Address current dependencies on shipping routes that have relied on passenger aircraft and determine alternative shipping procedures.

 - Prioritize higher-risk products and sourcing/supplier locations based on revenue and their strategic importance to your business